 - Don’t feel guilty about pumping and not breastfeeding.
 You are doing your best and that is enough!
 (Remember that!)

-- Get a pumping app.
-The preferred is Pump Log. http://get.pumplogapp.com/This will allow you to work out when you produce the most milk and also help you build up a freezer stash.
+- Download a pump app like this one: http://get.pumplogapp.com/.
+This is the easiest way to determine when you produce the most milk, and it will help you build up a freezer stash.

 - If your supply starts to drop, add in a pump or two for a few days.